Poughkeepsie, New York: Transportation

 Poughkeepsie sits at the junction of the north–south US 9 and east–west US 44 and NY 55 highways.

 Rail commuter service to New York City is provided at the Poughkeepsie Metro-North station by the MTA's Metro-North Railroad.
 Poughkeepsie is the northern terminus of Metro-North's Hudson Line.
-Amtrak also serves the station, along the Hudson River south to New York City's Pennsylvania Station and north along the river to Albany-Rensselaer station and points further north and west.
+Amtrak also serves the station, along the Hudson River south to New York Penn Station and north along the river to Albany-Rensselaer station and points further north and west.
 Amtrak trains serving Poughkeepsie are the Adirondack, Empire Service, Ethan Allen Express, Maple Leaf, and Lake Shore Limited.